 Locations: So many

 Oh how I adore Hollywood Road where many of Hong Kong’s best art galleries and antique dealers are located.
-I have been known to walk it pretty much from the escalator to Sheung Wan just for fun (hitting the Man Mo Temple and Cat Street market along the way).
+Walk it from the escalator to Sheung Wan just for fun (hitting the Man Mo Temple and Cat Street market along the way—more on these below).

 What to buy: Art and housewares

 Location: Central, you can start from the Mid-Levels escalator

 If you happen to be in the Ap Lei Chau neighborhood, stop by Horizon Plaza for its 28 floors of mostly furniture shops with a handful of designer outlets sprinkled in.